piecioshka/test-es2015-weakset/README.md

 # test-es2015-weakset

-> :ledger: Testing WeakSet (reducing by Garbage Collector) from ECMAScript 2015 spec
+:ledger: Testing WeakSet (reducing by Garbage Collector) from ECMAScript 2015 spec

-## How it works?
+## How does it work?

 1. Create `users` array with simple literal objects